loliGothicK/mitama-dimensional/docs/UserManual/dimensional-quantifiers.md

 # Dimensional quantifiers

-> "There is a contrast in C++.
+> "There is both of light and dark inside C++.
 The important thing is to choose what we write.
 That's the real of C++."

 -----------------------